Ryan2144/2-to-the-n/README.md

 8x8 - 524288

+## Endless Modes

-Endless mode is on a 4x4 grid.
+You can play Endless Mode on a 4x4, 5x5, or a 6x6 grid.

+## Notice

-NOTICE: Grid sizes 5x5 and larger have the ability of spawning 8s, and spawns 2 tiles per move.
+Grid sizes 5x5 and larger have the ability of spawning 8s, and spawns 2 tiles per move.